Gemini Development Guidelines¶

 1. Project Overview¶

-, a forgiving JSON parser.
-The reference JavaScript implementation is located in the ref/the reference implementation/
+vexy_json is a Rust port of the JavaScript library the reference implementation, a forgiving JSON parser.
+The reference JavaScript implementation is located in the ref/the reference implementation/ directory.

 2. Development Status¶